lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 #.
 Never use an inequality comparison without a hysteresis or a time delay if the variable that is used in the inequality test
    is computed using an iterative solver, or is obtained from a measurement and hence can contain measurement noise.
-   An exception are sampled values as the output of a sampler remain constant until the next sampling instant.
+   An exception is a sampled value because the output of a sampler remains constant until the next sampling instant.
    See :numref:`sec_bes_pra_con`.

 #.
 CDL uses the following units, which also need to be used in controllers, including
    their parameters:

    =======================  =====  ============================
-   Quantity                 Unit   Note
+   Physical Quantity        Unit   Note
    =======================  =====  ============================
    Temperature              K      Use `displayUnit=degC` Temperature difference   K